ashleypatricks/hacker-news-api-top-10-words-from-publications-app/README.md

 ## Dependencies & Application Run & Test

 The main dependency to run this app is Docker & Docker Compose.
-Simply run the following command to get the app up and running the script in the root director:
+Simply run the following command to get the app up and running the script in the root directory:

 `./start.sh`

 If you get a permission denied error then execute this:

 `chmod +x start.sh`

-`docker-compose up --build`

 This will build, bootstrap and start both applications on your machine.